Oberheim OB-X8 Analog Polyphonic Synthesizer

 - VINTAGE knob on front panel emulates voice-to-voice imperfections

-tuning, envelope times, VCF cutoff, VCF EG depth, etc.
+of tuning, envelope times, VCF cutoff, VCF EG depth, etc.

 - X8 has programmable volume per patch - OB-X/Xa did not.